padillaco/wpengine-deploy-action/README.md

     - WordPress Theme Folder
         - [theme-folder]

-2. If deployments shouldn't occur for the development, staging, or production environment, you can remove references to those environments and related branches from the workflow file.
+2. If deployments shouldn't occur for the development, staging, or production environment, you can remove references to the environment and related branch from the workflow file.

 3. Configuring the **Deploy to WP Engine** Action
     - Set the path to the code that will be deployed using the `base_directory` variable.
 The default value is `.`, or the root of the repository.